DataDog/KubeHound/docs/user-guide/getting-started.md

 ## Access the KubeHound data

 At this point, the KubeHound data has been ingested in KubeHound's [graph database](../architecture.md).
 You can use any client that supports accessing JanusGraph - a comprehensive list is available on the [JanusGraph home page](https://janusgraph.org/).
 We also provide a showcase [Jupyter Notebook](../../deployments/kubehound/notebook/KubeHound.ipynb) to get you started.
 This is accessible on [http://locahost:8888](http://locahost:8888) after starting KubeHound backend.
+The default password is `admin` but you can change this by setting the `NOTEBOOK_PASSWORD` environment variable in your `.env file`.

 ## Visualize and query the KubeHound data